MGhaith/Node.js-Service-Deployment/README.md

 - Ensures no orphaned resources remain in case of deployment failure

 The workflow uses repository secrets (`SSH_PRIVATE_KEY` and `SSH_PUBLIC_KEY`) for secure access and AWS OIDC for authentication.
 It follows IaC principles by using Terraform for infrastructure provisioning and Ansible for configuration management.

+## License
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/MGhaith/Nodejs-Service-Deployment/blob/main/LICENSE) file for details.